vemonet/vemonet/README.md

 * [sib-swiss/sparql-llm](https://github.com/sib-swiss/sparql-llm) - 🦜✨ Chat system and reusable components to improve LLMs capabilities when generating SPARQL queries
 * [sib-swiss/sparql-examples](https://github.com/sib-swiss/sparql-examples) - A set of SPARQL examples that are used in different SIB resources
 * [sib-swiss/sparql-editor](https://github.com/sib-swiss/sparql-editor) - 💫 A standard web component to deploy a user-friendly SPARQL query editor for one or more endpoints.
 Built on the popular YASGUI editor, it provides context-aware autocomplete for classes and predicates based on the content of the endpoints.
+* [IoannisNezis/Qlue-ls](https://github.com/IoannisNezis/Qlue-ls) - A SPARQL language server
 * [zazuko/Yasgui](https://github.com/zazuko/Yasgui) - Yet Another Sparql GUI
 * [JervenBolleman/void-generator](https://github.com/JervenBolleman/void-generator) - Calculate statistics for use in a Service Description or Void file
-* [MaastrichtU-IDS/knowledge-collaboratory](https://github.com/MaastrichtU-IDS/knowledge-collaboratory) - 🔬 Website to help browse and publish Nanopublications
 <!-- contributions ends -->

 <!-- </td></tr>